ErikRZH/sandu/README.md

 ```
 Where `Si_df` is a pandas dataframe with the first and total sensitivity indicies.
 This is shown in detail, using example data, in `/examples/example_sobol.py`.

+Data types to bundle the data needed for sensitivity analysis into a sensitivity input object are included.
+This allows saving input data for sensitivity analysis as JSON files.
+While the use of this data type is voluntary, it is designed to ease the integration of the sensitivity analysis algorithms in a data processing pipeline.
+The advantages are illustrated in the Sobol analysis examples (1.i).
 ## Contents

 1. **Sensitivity Analysis Algorithms**
     1. **Sobol Sensitivity Analysis**
+2. **Data Types**
+    1. **Sensitivity Input Data Object**
-2. **Gaussian Process Emulator**
+3. **Gaussian Process Emulator**

 # Examples

 ## (1.i) Computing Sobol indices
+Two examples of computing Sobol indices from the same data are included, (a) one where the data is read from a CSV and additional parameters supplied by hand and (b) one using a sensitivity input object to streamline the process.

-Running  `/examples/example_sobol.py` analyses the parameter sensitivities  from `parameters_output.csv` and produces a plot which should appear as below.
+(a) Running  `/examples/example_sobol.py` analyses the parameter sensitivities from `parameters_output.csv` and produces a plot which should appear as below.

 ![alt text](images/example_sobol.png)

+(b) The same analysis is performed in `/examples/example_sobol_sensitivity_input.py` but using a sensitivity input object `sensitivity_input.json`, thus removing the need to specify the parameter names, bounds, etc. manually.
+## (2.i) Creating and Saving a SensitivityInput Object
+A sensitivity input object is an object which contains all the information needed to perform sensitivity analysis.
+It is not necessary to use sensitivity input objects as the two examples of calculating Sobol sensitivity show.
+This means that in addition to the parameter-output data, a sensitivity input object contains the names and bounds of the parameters of the model in question and the name of the model output and output variance.
+Sensitivity input objects can be stored using JSON and allows all the input data needed for sensitivity analysis to be stored in one place.
+An example of creating, saving and loading a sensitivity input object is found in `/examples/example_make_and_load_sensitivity_input.py`, which creates a sensitivity input object from `parameters_output.csv` and saves it to `new_sensitivity_input.json`.

-## (2) Training and evaluating a Gaussian Process Emulator.
+## (3) Training and evaluating a Gaussian Process Emulator.
 Running `/example/example_gaussian_process_emulator.py` trains a model on `parameters_output.csv` and plot the models test set performance.
 It should produce a plot as below.

 ![alt text](images/example_gaussian_process_emulator.png)